Flutter/MX: The Red Pill Begins

 Step one is a new property where we can statefully record discards.

-• we name the property discards;
+- we name the property

-• syntax note: because it is a custom property, it goes in a second map after a first map of properties intended for Flutter.
+; - syntax note: because it is a custom property, it goes in a second map after a first map of properties intended for Flutter.
 (If a widget has no properties for Flutter, we still must provide an empty map preceding custom properties;)

-• we name the row “hand”, as in a “hand of cards”, so other widget formulas can find this state by name; and
+“hand”, as in a “hand of cards”, so other widget formulas can find this state by name; and - while we are at it, let us start numbering the “cards” from one.

 Our solution, incidentally hard-coding a discard of “2” for a quick test: